oVirt/ovirt-site/source/feature/non-plugin-console-invocation.html.md

 ### Detailed description

 This feature adds to the engine the possibility of serving configuration files for console viewer on the client system.
-The user can then associate corresponding viewer application to this file (using MIME type registration in browser).
+The user can then associate corresponding viewer application to this file (using MIME type registration in browser) or alternatively use a script that parses the config file and runs appropriate application.

 ### Configuration